Skip to main content

-This state-of-the-art museum in the nation’s capital focuses on the history, narrative and impact of the Bible.
+This state-of-the-art museum in the nation’s capital showcases engaging insight into the history, narrative and impact of the Bible.

 As soon as you enter the Museum of the Bible through its 40-foot bronze doors, its majesty is undeniable.
 The grand lobby is long and awe-inspiring, with a digital display on the ceiling that rotates through colorful designs throughout the day.
 Upon your opening stroll, you will immediately be aware that you have entered a museum like no other in the nation’s capital.